Skip to Content

 As the museum’s marketing brochure suggests, night shows, through the weekend, are for the fearless, the ones who don’t experience nightmares after a tour of the twisted folklore of Ireland.

-The experience starts when you step into the first room with large furniture depicting you are now as small as a leprechaun.
 As you take the imaginary trip into the world of leprechauns, the guide takes you through various rooms while narrating Irish myths.

 29. Beef Stew At The Church